sscdelft/sscdelft.github.io/activities/_posts/2017-03-31-mathematical-modelling-in-medicine-day.md

 We are happy to announce the participation of Doctor Alessandro Sbrizzi of the University Medical Center Utrecht as keynote speaker for the morning session, and Doctor Liesbet Geris of the Katholieke Universiteit Leuven as keynote speaker for the afternoon session.

+If you would like to sign up you can do so by filling in the [form].

 Confirmed speaker are:

 * [Alessandro Sbrizzi], UMC Utrecht